Create Kubernetes Site

 Deploy Using Kubectl

-Deploying Site using kubectl involves preparing a manifest file and performing kubectl apply operation on the K8s cluster.
+Deploying a Site using kubectl involves preparing a manifest file and performing the kubectl apply operation on the K8s cluster.

 Prepare the Manifest File